-MODULE HC: High-Level Controls

-CHAPTER HC-5: Remuneration of Approved Persons and
+MODULE HC: High-Level Controls CHAPTER HC-5: Remuneration of Approved Persons and Material Risk-Takers

-Material Risk-Takers

-Board of Directors' Remuneration HC-5.5
+HC-5.5 Board of Directors' Remuneration

-- HC-5.5.1 Remuneration of non-executive directors must not performance-related elements such as grants of shares, share options or other deferred stock-related incentive schemes, bonuses, or pension benefits. - HC-5.5.2 The Board of Directors' remuneration must be capped so that total remuneration is in line with Article 188 of the Company Law, in any financial year and has been approved by the shareholders. - HC-5.5.3 If a senior manager is also a director, his remuneration as a senior manager must take into account compensation received in his capacity as a director. - HC-5.5.4 In the years where the bank has not generated any profits it must comply with the approval requirements of Article 188 of the Company Law. - HC-5.5.5 In addition to the requirements of Article 188 of the Company Law, the articles of association regarding remuneration of the board of directors must be in line with the Rules outlined in this Chapter.
+- Remuneration of non-executive directors must not include performance-related elements such as grants of shares, share options or other deferred stock-related incentive schemes, bonuses, or pension benefits. - The Board of Directors' remuneration must be capped so that total remuneration is in line with Article 188 of the Company Law, in any financial year and has been approved by the shareholders. - HC-5.5.3

+If a senior manager is also a director, his remuneration as a senior manager must take into account compensation received in his capacity as a director. - In the years where the bank has not generated any profits it must comply with the approval requirements of Article 188 of the Company Law. - In addition to the requirements of Article 188 of the Company Law, the articles of association regarding remuneration of the board of directors must be in line with the Rules outlined in this Chapter.